Mylswamy Annadurai: Mars Orbiter Mission

 India's first mission to Mars, the Mars Orbiter Mission, or Mangalyaan, reached the planet on 24 September 2014 completing its 300-day journey.
-While ISRO has been researching for a Mars mission for many years, the project was only approved by the government in August 2012.
+While ISRO has been researching a Mars mission for many years, the project was only approved by the government in August 2012.
 ISRO took over a year to work on the spacecraft and bring the project to implementation stage.
 The Mars Orbiter Mission was launched on 5 November 2013 from the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh, on the country's east coast.
 After travelling 670 million kilometres, Mangalyaan is now set to study the surface features, morphology, mineralogy and Martian atmosphere to better understand the climate, geology, origin, evolution and sustainability of life on the planet.
 It is the most cost effective of all the missions sent to the planet by any other country costing India about $74 million.

 Chandrayaan I & II

-Chandrayaan-1, was India's first mission to the Moon launched by India's national space agency, the Indian Space Research Organisation (ISRO).
-The unmanned lunar exploration mission included a lunar orbiter and an impactor.
+Chandrayaan-1 was India's first mission to the Moon launched by India's national space agency, the Indian Space Research Organisation (ISRO).
+The uncrewed lunar exploration mission included a lunar orbiter and an impactor.
 India launched the spacecraft by a modified version of the PSLV C11 on 22 October 2008 from Satish Dhawan Space Centre, Sriharikota, Nellore District, Andhra Pradesh about 80 km north of Chennai at 06:22 IST (00:52 UTC).
 The mission was a major boost to India's space program, and India joined a band of Asian nations (China and Japan) in exploring the Moon.
 The vehicle was successfully inserted into lunar orbit on 8 November 2008.

 During the period 2004–2008, as the project director for Chandrayaan I, he led a team of engineers and scientists that designed and developed the project to carry instrumentation from ISRO and from NASA, ESA, and Bulgaria to accomplish simultaneous chemical, mineralogical, resource and topographic mapping of the entire lunar surface at high spatial and spectral resolutions.
 The project was realised within the time frame stipulated and the budget granted.
-He has paved the way for the future of Indian planetary missions and set an example for the international co-operation bringing the reputed international organisations like NASA, ESA, JAXA to work under the leadership of ISRO.
-Chandrayaan I has received many national and international awards including, the coveted Space Pioneers award for science and engineering at 28th International conference on Space development, in Florida USA in 2009.
+He has paved the way for the future of Indian planetary missions and set an example for international cooperation bringing international organisations like NASA, ESA, and JAXA to work under the leadership of ISRO.
+Chandrayaan I has received many national and international awards including, the Space Pioneers award for science and engineering at the 28th International conference on Space development, in Florida USA in 2009.